 One more option some women suggest, in the search for the best pads for fibroids, is to skip menstrual products entirely and instead to purchase pads designed for issues of incontinence.
 While highly absorbent, take into account that incontinence and menstruation are not one and the same.
 There are definite differences in design and function, including odor-neutralizing particles to which one may be sensitive.

 At the end of the day, even though up to 1 in 3 women are believed to have uterine fibroids at some point in her life, each experiences it in her own way and has to find her own methods of coping.
 As such, some trial and error will likely be required before an ideal solution is found.

 What about a menstrual cup?

 One more option, the chosen for many women, is the menstrual cup.
 Long available in Europe, today’s models are made from a flexible, medical-grade silicone.
-Position of the fibroid(s) is key in whether use of a menstrual cup is even on the list of options, as a successful seal between the cup and vaginal wall is necessary for it to be effective.
+The position of the fibroid(s) is key in whether the use of a menstrual cup is even on the list of options, as a successful seal between the cup and vaginal wall is necessary for it to be effective.
 If forming that seal proves impossible, the cup could easily leak or even slip out of place.

 As with all fibroid-related questions, speaking with your doctor is a necessary part of the process.
-Asking about locally-available options and if you’re interested in trying a menstrual cup, if that’s even an option, are questions medical staff should be able to answer.
+Asking about locally available options and if you’re interested in trying a menstrual cup, if that’s even an option, are questions medical staff should be able to answer.